 Positive Grid Spark GO review: Features & looks

 Upon unboxing the Spark GO we were shocked at the size and the look.
 It’s positively tiny, smaller than our audio interface, and looks more like a digital camera than a guitar amp.
 It shares the same black and gold aesthetic as its predecessors, matching perfectly with the Spark Mini that already sits on our desktop, with that splash of red on the carrying handle and the PG logo on the front grille.

 The buttons will be familiar to anyone who’s used the Mini as well.
 There’s a gold button that cycles through the four hardware presets, with more available via the accompanying app.
 Separate volume controls determine the level for any music you play through it via Bluetooth whilst a large, gold rotary control with the guitar input on the inset lets you increase or decrease the volume of your guitar.
-It rotates infinitely, so there's no way of knowing what volume it's on when you come back to it.
+It rotates infinitely, so you've been warned, there's no way of knowing what volume it's on when you come back to it.

-Placing it on top of our Spark Mini that sits on our desk, the pair look like a head and cabinet combo with their matched styling, and it reaffirms just how tiny this amp is.
+Placing it on top of our Spark Mini that sits on our desk, the pair look like a perfect lunchbox amp and cabinet combo with their matched styling, and it reaffirms just how tiny this amp is.
 Loads of companies proclaim that their products are ‘pocket-sized’ but the Spark GO will actually fit in your pocket – provided you’re not wearing skinny jeans that is.
 Our smartphone is larger in terms of height and width, it’s just the depth that makes the Spark GO bigger feeling overall, but it’s easily the smallest amplifier we’ve ever held in our hands.